ricmmartins/fasthack-linux/README.md

 ### The Filesystem Hierarchy Standard

-Some concepts aroud the Linux Filesystem Herarchy Standard (FHS) is recommended, so you can [take a look here](fhs.md) to get more details about.
+Some concepts around the Linux Filesystem Hierarchy Standard (FHS) are recommended, so you can [take a look here](fhs.md) to get more details about it.

 ## Contributions
 Contributions in the form of bug reports, feature requests and PRs are always welcome.